 Your generosity not only allows the Association to expand its accessibility, it assures the preservation, restoration, and maintenance of a historic house as a community asset for future generations.
 We ask you to please be as generous as you are able so that we can build a presence for the long term.
 The Allentown Association, Inc. is a 501(c)(3) organization and your donation is fully tax deductible as allowable by law.
 All funds will be used directly for the rehabilitation of 61 College Street.

 Thank you so much for your support.
-We hope to see you at our new office soon!
+We hope to see you at our 61 College St. office soon!